Pseudo-Bayesian Optimization: The PseudoBO Cookbook

 \subsection{AF with Improvement Property}

 The improvement property of AF, which signifies a zero EW for points that certainly lead to no improvement while positive for uncertain points, is satisfied by classical criteria such as probability of improvement (PI) and expected improvement (EI).
-To illustrate this, by using a probabilistic, specifically normal, model on $f(x)$, we obtain closed-form PI and EI as examples of AF:
+These criteria can be written as